f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

 **Relative CPU Scale** is a numeric grade-based comparison where the overall CPU capacity/horsepower of the system is given a rating.
 The rating is an easy way to compare different BIG-IP platforms.
 The Relative CPU Scale is calculated by taking the total # of CPU’s in a system (not including those used by F5OS platform layer) and multiplying that times the speed that the processors run.
 This will result in an aggregate CPU Ghz for the platform .
 We then take the Aggregate CPU Ghz of a BIG-IP 2000s platform and give it a grade of 1.
 All other platforms are then given a numeric grade of how many times faster it is than the 2000s.
 This results in a simple numeric rating system that combines CPU speed with the number of CPU’s.

-In the graph below you can see that a an i10600 has x more aggregate CPU capacity than the 2000s and it's newer replacement r5600 has a x rating.
+In the graph below you can see that a an i10600 has 8.7x more aggregate CPU capacity than the 2000s and it's newer replacement r5600 has a 12x rating.
 In general the mapping of platforms will be i10600 --> r10600, i10800 --> r10800, i11600/i11800 --> r10900.
 You can see in every case that the newer generation rSeries should have more CPU horsepower in theory.
 What may be deceiving here is how this translates into real performance because the rSeries has next generation processors, and a different architecture where some CPU’s are dedicated to the F5OS platform layer.

 .. image:: images/rseries_performance_and_sizing/image29.png
   :align: center